 Remove/eliminate special characters (e.g. ^ % #)

 Tables and images were removed during data digitizing process while converting the data sources into text files.
 Spelling correction was performed with the aid of Microsoft Word spelling checker, which was used to identify and correct the misspelled words.
-Finally, special characters were removed automatically sing a computerized system written in Java which was developed by the first author.
-Table IV shows the sample of special characters that need to be removed from the text collection, and the algorithm emoving the special characters is presented in Fig. 3.
+Finally, special characters were removed automatically using a computerized system written in Java, which was developed by the first author.
+Table 4 displays some examples of special characters that need to be removed from the text collection.
+The algorithm for removing the special characters is presented in Fig. 3.

-Table IV.
-Example of Special Characters
+TABLE 4.
+Examples of special characters